NixOS/nix-pills/pills/01-why-you-should-give-it-try.md

 ## Introduction

-Welcome to the first post of the \"[Nix](https://nixos.org/nix) in pills\" series.
+Welcome to the first post of the "[Nix](https://nixos.org/nix) in pills" series.
 Nix is a purely functional package manager and deployment system for POSIX.

 There's a lot of documentation that describes what Nix, [NixOS](https://nixos.org/nixos) and related projects are.
 But the purpose of this post is to convince you to give Nix a try.
 Installing NixOS is not required, but sometimes I may refer to NixOS as a real world example of Nix usage for building a whole operating system.